CoNarrative/framework-x/site/src/content/intro.md

 0. There is a context.
 1. There are events.
 2. There are effects.
-3. Events have effects: a state change, the execution of a function, or other events.
+3. Events have effects -- a state change, the execution of a function, or other events -- that affect the context.

 We'll highlight its differences from [Redux](https://redux.js.org/) and other forms of state management for React, discuss the motivations and philosophy behind it, and attempt to show its design is reasonable.

-By "reasonable", we generally mean Framework-X tends to be:
+By "reasonable", we generally mean Framework-X strives to be easy to follow and fair in what it asks from developers.:
 1. **Logical** Applications define causes and their effects.
 The framework lets developers associate an event name with a list of effects that are executed in order whenever the event occurs.